squid-cache/squid-cache.github.io/Features/FasterHttpParser.rst

  iii. char* loop scan for end of header chunk (headersEnd) . because we seem not to have scanned enough times in stage i

+TODO: document the ICAP response parsing sequence.
+Despite visible efforts to make it simple that is even worse than HTTP response parsing due to its need to run the whole of the response AND request parsing chains above on payloads to auto-detect which will succeed.

 ----
 CategoryFeature | CategoryWish